eddow/webgpgpu/README.md

 ## WebGpGpu class

-The `WebGpGpu` class exposes a `root` that promises an instance and allows to create sub-instances by specification (the values are never modified as such), so each specification code indeed creates a new instance who is "more specific" than the parent.
+A main function allows to create a root `WebGpGpu`: `const webGpGpu = await createWebGpGpu()` that allows to create sub-instances by specification (the values are never modified as such), so each specification code indeed creates a new instance who is "more specific" than the parent.

 ### kernel